|Approved by||Council, 11 October 2016|

-(b) It is mandatory for students to use the corporate insurance provider when travelling overseas on University business (including research activities).
+(b) It is mandatory for students to have insurance when travelling overseas on University business (including research activities).
 Where students’ activities are covered by a University grant, the grant is to be used to meet the insurance costs.
-The University’s Insurance Procedure is given here.
+Three options are available:

 Related Policies, Procedures and Forms